 - Gonadotropin-secreting tumors often present with headaches and visual changes and are usually larger than 10 mm.
 They can cause irregular menstrual periods in women or low testosterone levels in men.

-- Nonfunctional pituitary tumors, which don’t secrete any hormones, account for 25-30 percent of pituitary tumors.
+- Nonfunctional pituitary tumors, which don’t secrete any hormones, account for 25-30 percent of these types of tumors.
 Because they don't cause hormonal imbalances, they often aren't detected until they grow large enough to put pressure on the surrounding tissues.

 Not all pituitary tumors require treatment, particularly if they are not causing symptoms.
-When they do require treatment, surgery is often the choice to treat pituitary tumors.
+When they do require treatment, surgery is often the choice.
 However, sometimes radiation or medication is the best option.

 New MRI methods, utilized by our tumor specialists, can help predict which pituitary tumors are better candidates for certain surgical approaches or other treatments.